-18. Related Party Transactions and Balances
+19. Related Party Transactions and Balances

-A related party is a person or entity that is related to the entity that is preparing its financial statements (referred to in IAS 24, Related Party Disclosures as the "reporting entity") in this case, 'JEF".
+A related party is a person or entity that is related to the entity that is preparing its financial statements (referred to in IAS 24, Related Party Disclosures as the "reporting entity") in this case, 'JEF"/'the Company".

-- (i) A person or a close member of that person's family is related to the Company if that person: - (1) has control or joint control over the Company; - (2) has significant influence over the Company; or - (3) is a member of the key management personnel of the Company or of a parent of the company. - (ii) An entity is related to the Company if any of the following conditions applies: - (1) The entity and the Company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (2) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (3) Both entities are joint ventures of the same third party. - (4) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (5) The entity is a post-employment benefit plan for the benefit of employees of either the company or an entity related to the company. - (6) The entity is controlled, or jointly controlled by a person identified in (i). - (7) A person identified in (i) (1) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (8) The entity, or any member of a group of which it is a part, provides key management personnel services to JEF or to the parent of JEF.
+- (i) A person or a close member of that person's family is related to the Company if that person: - (1) has control or joint control over the Company; - (2) has significant influence over the Company; or - (3) is a member of the key management personnel of the Company or of a parent of the company. - (ii) An entity is related to the Company if any of the following conditions applies: - (1) The entity and the Company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (2) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (3) Both entities are joint ventures of the same third party. - (4) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (5) The entity is a post-employment benefit plan for the benefit of employees of either the company or an entity related to the company. - (6) The entity is controlled, or jointly controlled by a person identified in (i). - (7) A person identified in (i) (1) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (8) The entity, or any member of a group of which it is a part, provides key management personnel services to JEF or to the parent of JEF. - (9) A related party transaction is a transfer of resources, services or obligations between the Company and a related party, regardless of whether a price is charged.